What Are Mortgage Affordability Checks?

 The best way to make sure you’re properly prepared for mortgage affordability checks is with the support of a skilled advisor.
 An expert broker can help structure your application in an attractive way.
 And, introduce you to the right lenders from day one.

-We offer a free, broker-matching service.
-This means we’ll quickly assess your needs and then pair you up with a knowledgeable broker we work with.
+We’ll quickly assess your needs and pair you up with one of our knowledgeable brokers.
 One who can find you the right mortgage that meets your affordability requirements.

-Just call 0808 189 2301 or make an enquiry.
-We’ll set up a free, no obligation chat between you and an experienced broker today.
+Just call 0330 818 7026 or make an enquiry.
+We’ll set up a free, no-obligation chat between you and an experienced broker today.

 We know everyone's circumstances are different, that's why we work with mortgage brokers who are experts in all different mortgage subjects.